leafo/moonscript/docs/reference.md

 A for loop can also be used an expression.
-The last statement in the body of the for loop is coerced into an expression and appended to an accumulating table if the value of that expression is not nil.
+The last statement in the body of the for loop is coerced into an expression and appended to an accumulating table if the value of that expression is not `nil`.

 Doubling every even number: